 Different types of storage are billed differently.
 For data storage, you are charged for the provisioned storage based upon the maximum database or pool size you select.
 The cost does not change unless you reduce or increase that maximum.
 Backup storage is associated with automated backups of your instance and is allocated dynamically.
 Increasing your backup retention period increases the backup storage that’s consumed by your instance.

 7 days of automated backups of your databases are copied to RA-GRS Standard blob storage by default.
 The storage is used by weekly full backups, daily differential backups, and transaction log backups copied every 5 minutes.
 The size of the transaction log depends on the rate of change of the database.
 A minimum storage amount equal to 100% of database size is provided at no extra charge.
 Additional consumption of backup storage will be charged in GB/month.

 For more information about storage prices, see the pricing page.

 vCore-based purchasing model

 A virtual core represents the logical CPU offered with an option to choose between generations of hardware and physical characteristics of hardware (for example, number of cores, memory, storage size).
 The vCore-based purchasing model gives you flexibility, control, transparency of individual resource consumption and a straightforward way to translate on-premises workload requirements to the cloud.
 This model allows you to choose compute, memory, and storage based upon their workload needs.
-In the vCore-based purchasing model, you can choose between General Purpose and Business critical service tiers for both single databases, managed instances, and elastic pools.
-For single databases, you can also choose the Hyperscale (preview) service tier.
+In the vCore-based purchasing model, you can choose between general purpose and business critical service tiers for single databases, elastic pools, and managed instances.
+For single databases, you can also choose the hyperscale service tier (preview).